Kuritsu243/FMP_Documentation/Writerside/topics/Idle-cs.md

 Enter()
 : Sets variable values to match the values on the Player Controller Script, while zeroing the players velocity and vertical velocity.

+HandleInput()
+: Checks if the player is jumping, if the player is in the tutorial level then confirm the player has pressed jump for the input prompt.
+If the player is pressing any of the movement keys, and is in tutorial, while the introduction is not complete, then set the relevant input checks to true.
+Calculates the player's velocity.

+LogicUpdate()
+: If Jumping then change to jumping state, if moving then change to the walking state, if sliding then change to the sliding state.

+PhysicsUpdate()
+: Apply gravity, update if the player is grounded, zeroes the gravity if grounded, moves the player.

+## Variables
+{type="wide" sorted="asc"}
+isJumping
+: Is the player jumping.

+isSliding
+: Is the player sliding.

+isGrounded
+: Is the player grounded.

+isMoving
+: Is the player moving.

+movementInput
+: X and Y Values of the players movement input.

+playerVelocity
+: X, Y and Z Values of the players velocity.

+verticalVelocity
+: X, Y and Z values of the players vertical velocity.

+PlayerTransform
+: A reference to the transform of the player's Character Controller component.